weavedb/weavedb/docs/docs/quick-start.md

 ![](https://i.imgur.com/aiLhOha.png)

-As an example, let's say we define a collection called people, which could contain three documents, as shown below:
+As an example, let's say we define a collection called `people`, which could contain three documents, as shown below:

 ```bash
 - people